 Paris Agreement targets

 Australia ratified the Paris Agreement on 6 November 2016.
 In its NDC, Australia announced a 26–28% reduction of greenhouse gas emissions by 2030 below 2005 levels, including LULUCF.
 This translates into a range of 415–427 MtCO2e allowed emissions levels in 2030 incl.
 LULUCF (equivalent to a reduction of 19–21% below 1990 emissions levels incl.
 LULUCF).
 Analysis of the effect of the NDC on likely fossil fuel and industrial GHG emissions is made difficult by the fact that the NDC target includes LULUCF emissions, which are substantial and fluctuate significantly (Figure 2 under “Data Sources and assumptions” in our Australia report).
 We have estimated levels of emissions excl.
 LULUCF resulting from the NDC by subtracting projected emissions for the LULUCF sector in 2030 from the targeted level incl.
 LULUCF.
-We estimate that the NDC translates into emissions levels of 364–414 MtCO2e excl.
-LULUCF, equivalent to around 9% below to 3% above 1990 emissions levels excl.
+We estimate that the NDC translates into emissions levels of into emissions levels of 402–413 MtCO2e excl.
+LULUCF, equivalent to 1% to 3% above 1990 emissions levels excl.
 LULUCF.

 In its NDC, Australia states it reserves the right to adjust their target “should the rules and other underpinning arrangements of the agreement differ in a way that materially impacts the definition of our target.”
 This adds high uncertainty to Australia’s contribution to the Paris Agreement.
 The conclusions of the present CAT assessment are subject to the same uncertainty and will need to be revised if Australia makes any adjustments to its target and proposed LULUCF accounting approaches.